Determinant Monte Carlo algorithms for dynamical quantities in fermionic systems: Connected determinant approach

 \section{Connected determinant approach}

-First, we briefly summarize the connected determinant (CDet) approach introduced in Ref.~\onlinecite{rossi} which provides a general scheme to compute connected correlators, as it is one of the building blocks of our proposed algorithm.
-For concreteness, we will consider in this paper models described by a non-interacting Green's function $G_0$ and a local interaction vertex $U n_{\uparrow} n_{\downarrow}$.
-This happens to be the case for example in the lattice Hubbard model, in quantum impurity problems or in the simple case of an isolated Hubbard atom (that we will later use for benchmark purposes).
+First, we briefly summarize the CDet approach introduced in Ref.~\onlinecite{rossi} as it is one of the building blocks of our proposed algorithms.
+This approach provides a general scheme to compute connected correlators.
+For concreteness, we consider in this article models described by a non-interacting Green's function $G_0$ and a local interaction vertex $U n_{\uparrow} n_{\downarrow}$.
+This is the case for example in the Hubbard model, in some quantum impurity problems or in the simple case of an isolated Hubbard atom (that we will later use for benchmark purposes).

 In a diagrammatic approach, a perturbation series in the interaction $U$ is constructed.
 Correlation functions $\mathcal{C}$ of two operators $A$ and $B$, defined as